Poems

 Photo: by esiuL, from Pixabay.

-I arrange my poems in volumes, each of which begins with a poem that opens the volume.
+I arrange my poems in volumes, each of which begins with a poem that serves as its opening.
 Each of them has 21 cycles, each cycle contains 12 poems, preceded by the opening poem of the cycle.
 Each volume is closed by a closing poem.
 A total of 275 poems are included in one volume.
-So far, I have written 12 full volumes, the rest, up to the 19th one, are still in progress.
+So far, I have written 12 full volumes; the rest, up to the 19th one, are still in progress.

-Here I give the title of the volume stream.
-I will publish the poems in random order and I will indicate for each of them which volume and which cycle it belongs to.
-Of course, I will not share them all, there is no room for that.
-I will change them from time to time.
-Within each volume, the poems belonging to the same cycle will be all published on the same page.
-There will be some cycles that I will upéoad in their entirety, others incomplete.
+Here, I give the title of the volume stream.
+I will publish the poems in random order, and I will indicate for each of them which volume and which cycle it belongs to.
+Of course, I will not share them all; there is no room for that.
+I will update them periodically.
+Within each volume, the poems belonging to the same cycle will all be published on the same page.
+There will be some cycles that I will upload in their entirety, and others incompletely.

 Under the title of the first volume, you can read the opening poem of the volume, which sets the tone for the whole work.
 Then come the cycles.